 top of page

-• Writer's pictureALIF Consulting
+Writer's pictureALIF Consulting

 An overview of Azure SQL Database and SQL Managed Instance security capabilities

 This article outlines the basics of securing the data tier of an application using Azure SQL Database, Azure SQL Managed Instance, and Azure Synapse Analytics.
-The security strategy described follows the layered defense-in-depth approach as shown in the picture below, and moves from the outside in:
+The security strategy described follows the layered defense-in-depth approach, as shown in the picture below, and moves from the outside in:

-Azure SQL Database and SQL Managed Instance security capabilities
+Azure SQL Database and SQL Managed services

 Network security